Home Based Jam Business: Budget Setup & Marketing (UK)

 Video Breakdown

 In this video, our expert shares the essential steps to starting a home-based jam making business, from registering your kitchen as a food business to designing and creating labels.
-Watch the full video on YouTube for the full walkthrough.
+Watch the full video on YouTube.

 Key Takeaways